dunstontc/learn-go/code/McCleod/GolangWebDev/000/043_docker/04_build-image/README.md

 The -t parameter gives your image a tag, so you can run it more easily later.

-Don’t forget the . command, which tells the docker build command to look in the current directory for a file called Dockerfile.
+Don't forget the . command, which tells the docker build command to look in the current directory for a file called Dockerfile.

 ```
 docker build -t docker-whale .